yedivanseven/swak-template/README.md

 ![PyPI](https://github.com/<USER>/<PACKAGE>/actions/workflows/publish-package.yml/badge.svg)

 # <PACKAGE>
-_One-line description of <PACKAGE>._
+_One-line description of `<PACKAGE>`._

 ## Usage
 Use this repository as a template.
-Search for the foloowing tags and replace them as needed:
+Search for the following tags and replace them as needed:
 - `<YEAR>` the year for the copyright notice
 - `<AUTHOR>` your name
 - `<USER>` your GitHub user name